MaynardMiner/SWARM/README.md

 # SWARM: Profit Switching AI For HiveOS, SMOS, Linux, & Windows

-**Developer Notice** : SWARM does perform occassional disk read/writes, more than a mining OS.
+**Developer Notice** : SWARM does perform occassional disk read/writes, more than a typical mining OS.
 If you are using a usb stick and have issues- It is likely the quality of the USB stick/condition.

 ## SWARM wiki: